johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/TailwindGuide.md

 ### Breakpoints

-For more information, about setting the [responsive breakpoints](./Responsiveness#Breakpoints).
+For more information, see [responsive breakpoints](./Responsiveness#Breakpoints).

 ## Setting maximum container width of a site

-If a site has maximum container width of a site should be, they can be set with [max-width breakpoints](https://tailwindcss.com/docs/breakpoints/#max-width-breakpoints) and limit the size of the containers at different breakpoints.
+If a site has a maximum container width, they can be set with [max-width breakpoints](https://tailwindcss.com/docs/breakpoints/#max-width-breakpoints) and limit the size of the containers at different breakpoints.
 This is done via